Gerry Anderson (broadcaster)

-Gerard Michael Anderson (28 October 1944 – 21 August 2014), was a radio and television broadcaster for BBC Northern Ireland.
+Gerald Michael Anderson (28 October 1944 – 21 August 2014) was a Northern Irish radio and television broadcaster for BBC Northern Ireland.
 Renowned for his unique style and distinctive sense of humour, Anderson often referred to himself on his show, as "Turkey Neck", "Puppet Chin" or "Golf Mike Alpha".

 Early life and career in music

 Anderson was born in Derry in 1944, growing up in Sackville Street in the city centre.

 He was educated by the Irish Christian Brothers and went to work as an apprentice tool-maker and a clerk in a shipping firm.
 In 1963, having taught himself the guitar, he moved to Manchester where he worked in nightclubs.
 A tour of Scotland, England and Canada followed, with the showband The Chessmen.
 In 1972, while in Canada, Anderson joined a band called Ronnie Hawkins and the Hawks.
 He returned to Ireland where he gained a degree in sociology and social anthropology, and a postgraduate diploma in continuing education.